 Considerations when preparing new proposals

 EPSRC expects previously unfunded proposals to be substantially changed before being submitted for funding again.
-It is the responsibility of the principal investigator to ensure that their application is not a re-submission, to the satisfaction of EPSRC.
+It is the responsibility of the project lead to ensure that their application is not a re-submission, to the satisfaction of EPSRC.

 If you amend a past proposal to only account for panel and reviewer comments or other minor changes, the application will be rejected as a resubmission.